I teach psychology at the University of Washington.

 My philosophy of teaching and learning is centered on two principles: interaction and enthusiasm.
 In my classes, I seek to spark curiosity and interest among students and to engage them actively in exploring big questions and drawing connections among ideas.
 Learning occurs best when students are able to collaborate with one another and the instructor, and I am constantly seeking to discover more effective ways of doing this in large and small classes alike.

-Among my top priorities is encouraging students to develop their critical thinking skills in service of becoming better consumers of psychological information in everyday life.
+Among my top priorities is helping students develop their critical thinking skills to become better consumers of psychological information in everyday life.